ttu/ruuvitag-sensor/developer_notes.md

 ## Exeuting Verification Test

-Verification test sciprt executes a set of tests on active RuuviTags.
+Verification test script executes a set of tests on active RuuviTags.
 Tests require at least one active RuuviTag and Python 2.7 and 3.x.

 ```sh
 $ chmod +x verification.sh